-El Niño-Southern Oscillation (ENSO) - Sea surface temperatures (SSTs) across the equatorial Pacific remain indicative on an ongoing El Niño event.
+El Niño-Southern Oscillation (ENSO) - Sea surface temperatures (SSTs) across the equatorial Pacific remain indicative of an ongoing El Niño event.
 The current El Niño is moderate in strength.

-Seasonal prediction models indicate this El Niño event is likely to continue the Northern Hemisphere winter with a transition to ENSO Neutral becoming more likely during April-June 2024 (60% chance).
+The current El Niño event is highly likely to continue for the remainder of the Northern Hemisphere winter.
+A transition to ENSO Neutral is then likely (~70% chance) between April and June.

 El Niño impacts regional weather patterns around the world, leading to some regions experiencing wetter than normal conditions and other regions drier than normal conditions.
+Its influence tends to be most dominant across the tropics.
 During El Niño, temperatures around the globe are likely or much more likely to be higher than normal, and this is reflected in the current outlooks.